ollegreen/Retail_Sales_Demand_Predictions/Proposal/capstone_proposal.md

 ### Benchmark Model

-The initial benchmark model will be a moving average model as it is a simple and computationally inexpensive model and/or potentially the ARIMA model (Shukla & Jharkharia, 2011), and use that prediction score as a benchmark when we compare it to our machine learning algortihm.
+The interesting part will be that the benchmark we will use to assess our score will not be based on anything else than it's final kaggle leaderboards score in the kaggle competition.
+In this care that will be the with Hari Khanal", with the score of ***3985.79966.***, which is around the median score for the whole competition.
+Getting somewhere close to this indicates that we have a functional model that can be improved upon later on if the time is available.

 ### Evaluation Metrics

-Ways to evalute the different models could include 1-3 of the following statistical measures of how accurate a forecast system is;
+Ways to evalute the different models will be the following statistical measures of how accuracy and robustness;

+**Accuracy:**
 * mean squared error (MSE) - measures the average of the squares of the errors
 * Root Mean Squared Error (RMSE) - the square root of the variance, known as the standard error
-* Mean Absolute Percentage Error (MAPE) - measures the average of the absolute mean percentage error between the forecast and the actual demand for a specific time

 ![Formulas](https://i.stack.imgur.com/83BUy.png)